Scoliosis is an abnormal curvature of the spine. Instead of a straight line from the neck to the buttocks, the spine has a C- or S-shape.

 - Spondylolisthesis—slipped vertebrae

 The most common symptom is the appearance of asymmetry in the shoulders or hips.
-More severe curves may cause leaning forward or to one side in order to stand upright.
+More severe curves may cause leaning forward or to 1 side in order to stand upright.

 Other symptoms will depend on where the abnormal curvature is in the spine and the severity of the curves.
 Some may not have any symptoms.
 Progression of scoliosis or abnormal wear and tear on spine due to scoliosis may cause: